YouSame2/dotfiles-manager/README.md

 Add any homebrew recipes and any choco packages you would like to install in the sync process to `$DOTFILES/bootstrap/mac/brewfile` & `$DOTFILES/bootstrap/windows/packages.config` respectively. **Do not** remove any.

+Add any npm global packages to `$DOTFILES/sync/npm-packages.txt` (one package per line).

 Add any additional commands/plugins you would like to install with the sync process to the bottom of `$DOTFILES/sync.sh` under 'echo "------- Syncing plugins..."' or place them as executable scripts in `$DOTFILES/sync/` (the sync script will run or source any files in that folder).

 > [!NOTE]